 - sewing elastic

-Nina is therefore a great pattern for learning many different techniques while being guided by the explanatory booklet which is well detailed.
+Nina is a great pattern to learn many different techniques while being guided by the well-detailed instruction booklet.

 My sewing experience

-To avoid too much fullness, I chose size 34 instead of a 38 or 40; and I really like the result.
-Since I chose the long blouse version, normally the waist is loose but I wanted to be able to play with wide and tight.
-So I sewed an additional tie and two small printed tabs.
-This little trick allows me all variations of cinching, from the closest to the waist to the widest.
+To avoid too much looseness, I chose size 34 instead of 38 or 40; and I really like the result.
+Since I chose the long blouse version, normally the fit is loose but I wanted to be able to play with wide and tight.
+So I sewed an extra tie and two small fabric loops.
+This little trick allows me all the cinching variations, from the closest to the waist to the widest.

-Morgane guides us well through the assembly sequence.
+Morgane guides us well through the assembly steps.
 We start by making the neckline slit.
 Then, we assemble the raglan by sewing the front and back to the sleeves.
-Next, we assemble the pieces of the ruffle and finish it; for my part, I chose a rolled hem with the serger.
-Then comes the assembly of the ruffle and the garment by making 3 seams: the assembly seam and the two additional ones allowing the creation of the casing.
+Next, we assemble the ruffle pieces and finish it; for my part, I chose a rolled hem with the serger.
+Then comes the assembly of the ruffle and the garment by making 3 seams: the assembly seam and the two additional ones to create the casing.

 At the same time, we make the ties.
-I made 2 long ones (neckline and waist) and two short ones (for the printed tabs).
+I made 2 long ones (neckline and waist) and two short ones (for the fabric loops).

-Next, we assemble the underarms where I placed the printed tabs.
-I did not do a flat-felled seam but opted for open seams, finished with the serger.
+Then we assemble the underarms where I placed the loops.
+I didn’t do flat-felled seams but opted for open seams finished with the serger.

-I made a double gauze hem at the cuffs, allowing me to slip the elastic inside.
-Finally, I finished with the double gauze hem at the bottom.
+I made a double-fold hem at the cuffs, allowing me to insert the elastic.
+Finally, I finished with the double-fold hem at the bottom.

-I really enjoyed sewing this blouse and making the pattern my own by placing the printed tabs.
-When worn, it is very comfortable and I find that it gives me a nice look in a very simple way, which is a bonus!
+I really enjoyed sewing this blouse and making the pattern my own by placing the loops.
+When worn, it’s very comfortable and I find it gives me a nice look very simply, which is a bonus!
 The photos were taken during my vacation in England.
-I waited to be there to take them because the pattern looks very "English garden," isn’t it? 😊
+I waited to be there to take them because the pattern is very “English garden,” isn’t it? 😊